-5. Classification of credit exposures in the corporate SME asset class

-- 5.1 The STA and IRB approach consist of various asset classes for classifying exposures.
+- 5. Classification and reporting of credit exposures in the corporate SME asset class - 5.1.
+The STA and IRB approaches consist of various asset classes for classifying exposures.
 These include the corporate SME asset class.
 Exposures classified in this asset class are defined in regulation 67 of the Regulations as any exposure to a corporate entity or institution where the aggregate annual turnover amount is less than a specified amount.
-Exposures shall be deemed to constitute a corporate SME exposure and, as such, be reported separately. - Accordingly, for the purpose of reporting credit exposures in the relevant asset classes of the regulatory returns, banks must classify all exposures as corporate SME exposures if the reported turnover of the corporate entity or institution is less than or equal to R600 million.
+Exposures shall be deemed to constitute a corporate SME exposure and, as such, be reported separately.

+5.2.
+Accordingly, for the purpose of reporting credit exposures in the relevant asset classes of the regulatory returns, banks must classify all exposures as corporate SME exposures if the reported turnover of the corporate entity or institution is less than R600 million.